 Let us look at a few of them.

 Most of the natural hairstyles for girls are styles that would look great on you too.
 For instance, Bantu knots are a popular style for short natural hair.
-The only difference when styling your girl is that you can get creative with colourful beads and fancy extensions.
+The only difference when styling your girl is that you can get creative with colorful beads and fancy extensions.
+Scroll these hairstyles using the scroll bar on the right.

 There is so much to love about these protective styles.
 First, braiding lets your hair grow without the stress of combing and styling.
 Also, your hair stays manageable when humidity wishes you the worst.